2023 World Grand Prix (darts)

 The 2023 BoyleSports World Grand Prix was a darts tournament and the 26th staging of the World Grand Prix.
-It was held from 2–8 October 2023 at the Leicester Arena in Leicester, England.
+It was held from 2 to 8 October 2023 at the Leicester Arena in Leicester, England.

 Michael van Gerwen was the defending champion after defeating Nathan Aspinall 5–3 in the 2022 final, but he lost 3–2 in the second round to Chris Dobey.

 Luke Humphries won his first major TV title, defeating Gerwyn Price 5–2 in the final.

 Format

 All matches were played as double in, double out; requiring the players to score 501 points to win a leg, beginning with as well as finishing on either a double or the bullseye.
 Matches were played to set format, with each set being the best of five legs (first to three).

 This is the only "double in" tournament on the PDC circuit, and along with the World Championship the only tournament which uses the set format.

 The matches got longer as the tournament progressed: